Dreaming of buying a home?

 In order to qualify for a mortgage, you’ll need to demonstrate a solid credit history and steady income.

 In most cases, you’ll also need a down payment.
-Mortgage lenders typically like at least 20%.
+Mortgage lenders typically like at least 20 percent.

 FHA and VA loans allow for smaller down payments, but this may also mean a higher interest rate and paying for private mortgage insurance (PMI for short).